Flamebird

-Flamebird is the name used by six different fictional comic book characters who have appeared in books published by DC Comics, specifically from the Superman and Batman mythos.
+Flamebird is the name used by six different comic book characters who have appeared in books published by DC Comics, specifically from the Superman and Batman mythos.

 The primary character to use the Flamebird name is Bette Kane, who was the pre-Crisis hero Bat-Girl.
 However, the original pre-Crisis Flamebird was Jimmy Olsen, who was later succeeded by a Kandorian scientist.
-In post-Crisis, a Kryptonian hero used the name Flamebird, and in a "One Year Later" storyline, so has Kara Zor-El.
+In post-Crisis, a Kryptonian hero used the name Flamebird, and in a "One Year Later (comics)" storyline, so has Kara Zor-El.

 Flamebird characters are also often associated with characters who use the name Nightwing.

 Pre-Crisis history

 Jimmy Olsen

 In pre-Crisis continuity, Flamebird was an alias used by Jimmy Olsen in adventures shared with Superman in the city of Kandor, a Kryptonian city that had been shrunken and preserved in a bottle by the villainous Braniac.
 After the miniaturized city was rescued from Braniac, Superman placed it in his Fortress of Solitude, where he would occasionally shrink himself, and sometimes one or more guests, to pay a visit to the Kandorian inhabitants.

 In Kandor, Superman had no powers and was branded an outlaw due to a misunderstanding.
 To protect themselves, Superman and Jimmy created vigilante identities inspired by Batman and Robin; however, as neither bats nor robins existed on Krypton, Superman chose the names of two native avian species: Nightwing (for himself) and Flamebird (for Jimmy).
 At one point, Nightwing and Flamebird teamed up with their inspirations, Batman and Robin, for an adventure in Kandor which would prove especially important to the young Robin.

-In Superman #166 (January 1964), the imaginary sons of Superman go to Kandor, and take on the Flamebird/Nightwing personas in order to combat a Kandorian villain by the name of Gann Artar, after finding the costumes used by their father and Jimmy Olsen.
+In the imaginary story presented in Superman #166 (January 1964), the Super-Sons go to Kandor, and take on the Flamebird/Nightwing personas to battle the villain Gann Artar, after finding the costumes used by their father and Jimmy Olsen.